Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzureRmServiceFabricClientCertificate.md

 # Remove-AzureRmServiceFabricClientCertificate

 ## SYNOPSIS
-Remove client certificate from the cluster
+Remove a client certificate(s) or certificate subject(s) name(s) from being used for client authenticaton to the cluster.

 ## SYNTAX